FlorianLa/BrailleBuddy/README.md

 #### General Information and Disclaimer
-This repository is linked with a scientific publication.
-The ACM Link, DOI and other information will be added here, after the paper is published.
+This repository is linked with a scientific publication, which you can find here (https://dl.acm.org/doi/10.1145/3544548.3580844).
+The HTML version of th article can be accessed here (https://dl.acm.org/doi/fullHtml/10.1145/3544548.3580844).
+The PDF is contained in this repository.

 Our work is published under GNU GPLv3.
 However, for some files, e.g., 3D figurines or the published paper, other licenses may apply.
-This repository (or rather the releases of this repository) is mirrored on Zenodo.org.
-(Link will be added).
+This repository (or rather the releases of this repository) is mirrored on Zenodo.org (https://doi.org/10.5281/zenodo.7606193).

-If you use or extend our work, please cite us as (bibtex.bib):
+If you use or extend our work, please cite us as (see bibtex_LangEtAl_BrailleBuddy.bib):
-Will be added later.
+Florian Lang, Verena Pues, Albrecht Schmidt, and Tonja-Katrin Machulla.
+2023.
+BrailleBuddy: A Tangible User Interface to Support Children with Visual Impairment in Learning Braille.
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23).
+Association for Computing Machinery, New York, NY, USA, Article 218, 1–14. https://doi.org/10.1145/3544548.3580844

 ## BrailleBuddy